Coach Chavera is in his 14th year as head baseball coach of the Braves. In 2018, he was inducted into the NJCAA Region IV Hall of Fame.

 email@example.com • 309-796-5612

 Coach Doughty joined the BHC staff in August 2014.
-He will serve as bench coach and will assist in hitting, outfield, infield and recruiting.
+He serves as bench coach and assists in hitting, outfield, infield and recruiting.

 He finished his collegiate career in 2013 while helping Missouri Southern University win its first MIAA Conference Championship in 21 years and earning its first Regional birth in 12 years.
 As an outfielder, he finished the season with a 1.000 fielding percentage.